Brightdotdev/VehicleTrackingSystem/AuthService/Docs/AuthServiceStart.md

 1. Pull latest `main`
 2. Create a new feature or fix branch
-3. Write clean code with comments
+3. Comment your code cleanly
-4. Test endpoints locally
+4. Test endpoints thoroughly
-5. Submit PR and include changelog
+5. Submit a PR with meaningful changes

 ---

 ## 👨‍💻 Maintainer

-**Bright Akinola** — Lead Auth Developer 🚀
+**Bright Akinola**